 Woodward (WWD) Gets a Hold Rating from Barrington

-Barrington analyst Christopher Howe maintained a Hold rating on Woodward (WWD) today.
-The company’s shares closed last Monday at $117.91.
+In a report released today, Christopher Howe from Barrington maintained a Hold rating on Woodward (WWD).
+The company’s shares closed last Monday at $116.44.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Woodward with a $131.67 average price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Woodward with a $131.33 average price target, representing a 12.2% upside.
+In a report issued on February 3, Oppenheimer also maintained a Hold rating on the stock.

 See today’s analyst top recommended stocks >>